zelalemshiferaw/Traffic-Data-Warehouse-with-DBT-Airflow/README.md

 ## Overview

 <p>
-Creating a scalable data warehouse that will host the vehicle trajectory data extracted by analyzing footage taken by swarm drones and static roadside cameras.
+A city traffic department wants to collect traffic data using swarm UAVs (drones) from a number of locations in the city and use the data collected for improving traffic flow in the city and for a number of other undisclosed projects.
+In this project I am going to create a scalable data warehouse that will host the vehicle trajectory data extracted by analysing footage taken by swarm drones and static roadside cameras.
 </p>

 ## Installation